ajmal017/PEPredictor/README.md

 PEPredictor
 ===========

-Parses through a data file containing attributes (Return, Volatility, Relative Strength etc) for Equity Tickers.
-Uses the KNN algorithm to find the nearest neighbor for a given stock and determines its Predicted fundamental ratios (P/E, P/B and P/S).
-Also generates a 95% price confidence range using yearly volatility for the equity.
+The project parsed through a data file containing 70 fundamental / momentum attributes (Returns, Volatility, RSI etc) for ~2200 US Equity Tickers and use KNN algorithm to find the nearest neighbor for a given stock and determines its Predicted fundamental ratios (P/E, P/B and P/S).
+Also generated a 95% confidence range for price using yearly volatility of the equity.
+Later improvements, as a part of the Data Science capstone project @ General Assembly, took advantage of the Pandas and Gradient Boosted Regression Techniques from Scikit learn.

-To Do:

-1) Plot a pie chart for the influencing neighbors with their relevant percentage influences.

-2) Implement a webservice call to retrieve real time CSV files containing the data.